dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 ### Create a subscription

-1. Go to https://maestro-prod.westus2.cloudapp.azure.com/swagger/ui/index.html anc click on "Authorize"
+1. Go to https://maestro-prod.westus2.cloudapp.azure.com/swagger/ui/index.html and click on "Authorize"
 2. In the "Value" input box add "Bearer" + the token generated in the previous step. i.e "Bearer m1T0ken6tab5" and click "Authorize"
 3. Expand "POST /api/subscriptions" under "Subscriptions" and click "Try it out"
 4. Update the values of the sample body.
 Here is an example of how would a request body look like: